-This simplified compensation structure is the culmination of our extensive, multi-year shareholder outreach program.
-Over the last five years, we have listened to shareholder concerns about the complexity and lack of transparency in our compensation programs, and at every opportunity the Committee has taken thoughtful and decisive action to respond to each of the issues raised by our shareholders.
-As a result, we have transformed our compensation programs to align with shareholder feedback, while maintaining an overall incentive structure that is flexible and attractive enough to retain our strong senior management team in the competitive New York City market.
+This compensation structure is the culmination of our extensive, multi-year shareholder outreach program.
+For several years, we listened to shareholder concerns about the complexity and lack of transparency in our prior compensation programs and the Committee took thoughtful and decisive action to respond to each of the issues raised by our shareholders.
+As a result, we transformed our compensation programs to align with shareholder feedback, while maintaining an overall incentive structure that is flexible and attractive enough to retain our strong senior management team in the competitive New York City market.

-Through this process, we reduced the number of compensation elements used for our executive officers from seven to four, increased transparency through the use of incentives driven by company performance and enhanced the connection between pay and performance by eliminating retesting features, focusing on multi-year performance periods and eliminating guaranteed equity grants.
+Through the outreach process, we reduced the number of compensation elements used for our executive officers from seven to four, increased transparency through the use of incentives driven by company performance and enhanced the connection between pay and performance by eliminating retesting features, focusing on multi-year performance periods and eliminating guaranteed equity grants.
+As a result, we have seen increased shareholder support for our say-on-pay vote each year since 2016: